 If you don’t have any evergreens, consider adding a few to your yard.
 In the flower beds, plant some ornamental grasses along the back of the bed.
 They will add an interesting backdrop for the spring and summer blooms and will be the star of the show during winter.

 Instead of storing pots, use them for winter-hardy evergreens and holly.
 Don’t plant in clay pots – they can crack.
 If you want to leave clay pots in the yard, empty them and turn them upside down.
 Also, you don’t have to plant to create a beautiful winter arrangement – fill your containers with boughs, pine cones, and twigs.

 Wildlife can also liven up your winterscape, so fill your bird-feeders and hang treats from branches by coating a wooden cutout with peanut butter and pressing it into birdseed.
 Tie them from branches with some twine and watch the birds flock to your yard!
 Don’t forget the water – consider using a birdbath heater.
 During winter, water is difficult for birds to find; by making sure it is available, the birds will make your yard their winter-long hangout.

 If you want some pops of color against the snowy landscape of winter, consider adding early-blooming flowers, such as hellebores, witch hazel, and snowdrops.
 Check the USDA Plant Hardiness Zone Map to determine what you can plant and when you will see those first delicate blooms peeking through the snow.

 With a little planning and effort, your yard will look great year-round.
 In fact, you may find yourself spending more time in the garden – even during the cold winter months!
-For more on what to plant and when, be sure to check the Farmer's Almanac – and if you plan to spend more time outdoors on chilly afternoons and evenings, consider adding a fire pit as part of your hardscape design.
+For more on what to plant and when, be sure to check the Farmer’s Almanac.